Teachings of the Eagle Feather, part 27: Spirit of Thunder Mountain

 Boozhoo indinawemaaganidog, gidinimikoo miinawaa.
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ningad-aawechige noongom giizhigad!

 Hello my relatives, I greet you in a good way.
-Welcome back in my Storytelling Lodge where legends and stories are told.
+Welcome back in my Storytelling Lodge where there is love and learning.
 Let's tell a teaching story today!

 Today's teaching, part 27 already in the series Teachings of the Eagle Feather, is centered around five new sets of gold wedding rings designed by me and handcrafted in my jeweler's studio.
 Also added are several images of artwork by several Anishinaabe artists (Minowewegebon/Kevin Belmore, the late ᐅᓵᐚᐱᐦᑯᐱᓀᐦᓯ (Miskwaabik Animikii/Norval Morrisseau), the late Carl Ray, the late Randy Trudeau, as well as a line drawing done by me.

 The ring sets, although different in style and design, share a similar theme, namely the powerful medicine of the Eagle/Thunderbird that, according to Anishinaabe tradition, can be found on top of Mount McKay/Thunder Mountain.
 This flat-topped hill flanked by steep cliffs overlooking Thunder Bay in Ontario, which I climbed twice, is according to a local Ojibwe legend the winter home of the Thunderbirds.
 All five sets are storytelling rings created in the best aadizookewin izhitwaawin (storytelling tradition) of my People, the Ojibwe Anishinaabeg from Turtle Island's Great Lakes area.

 ~~ THE TRADITION OF STORYTELLING ~~